Fees and Financial Help

 Jobs for Students: Earning While you Study

-Student Job Search is an employment agency just for students and it’s a FREE service all all students of Toi Ohomai.
+Student Job Search is an employment agency just for students and it’s a FREE service for all students of Toi Ohomai.

 From one-off jobs around the home through to full-time graduate positions, Student Job Search is your one-stop-shop for earning as you learn and gaining valuable on-the-job experience.